OSOceanAcoustics/echopop/docs/theory/semivariogram_theory.md

 - **Anisotropy**: In some cases, spatial correlation may vary with direction.
 Anisotropic models allow the range or sill to depend on the orientation of the lag vector, capturing directional effects in the data.

-Interpreting these features provides insight into the spatial structure of the data, the scale of spatial dependence, and the presence of measurement error or micro-scale variability.
+Interpreting these features provides insight into the spatial structure of the data, the scale of spatial dependence, and the presence of measurement error or micro-scale variability {cite:p}`cressie_statistics,chiles_geostatistics_2012`.

 A comprehensive list of theoretical variogram models, including their mathematical equations and descriptive properties, is provided in the **[semivariogram equations](semivariogram_eq.md)** reference document.
 Readers should consult that document for details on specific models, their parameterizations, and guidance on model selection for different types of spatial processes.